konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 .. _annotation-concept:

 ### Annotation
 [Annotation](sourcecode.html#annotation) is a combination of Spans that has a certain Label (i.e. Issue_Date, Auszahlungsbetrag) assigned to it.
 They typically denote a certain type of entity that is found in the text.
-Annotations can be predicted by AI or human-added.
+Annotations can be predicted by AI or be human-added.

+Annotations always have to belong to an Annotation Set with a Label Set compatible with the Annotation's Label.

 Like Spans, Annotations also have `start_offset` and `end_offset` denoting the starting and the ending characters.
 To access the text under the Annotation, call `annotation.offset_string`.

 To see the Annotation in the Smartview, you can call `annotation.get_link()` and open the returned URL.

 .. _annotation-set-concept:

 ### Annotation Set
 [Annotation Set](sourcecode.html#annotation-set) is a group of Annotations united by Labels belonging to the same Label Set.
+To retrieve all that Annotation Sets of a Document call `document.annotation_sets()`.
 To see Annotations in the set, call `annotation_set.annotations()`.

+Every Document has one unique default Annotation Set, which can be retrieved with `document.default_annotation_set`.
+This Annotation Set's Label Set is the Document's Category default Label Set and has the same name and ID as the Category.
+Documents also have a unique Annotation Set for NO LABEL Annotations, which can be retrieved with `document.no_label_annotation_set`.

 .. _label-concept: